- The Fiscal

-New data from the Bureau of Labor Statistics (BLS) show that the unemployment rate declined in September, but at a slower pace, which raised new concerns about the strength of the economic recovery.
-After the unemployment rate shot up from 4.4 percent in March to 14.7 percent in April, it has dropped steadily since then — most recently from 8.4 percent in August to 7.9 percent in September.
+New data from the Bureau of Labor Statistics (BLS) show that the unemployment rate improved in October, but remains high, particularly so for non-white workers.
+After the unemployment rate shot up from 4.4 percent in March to 14.7 percent in April, it has dropped steadily since then — most recently from 7.9 percent in September to 6.9 percent in October.

-The decline in the unemployment rate from August to September results from a decrease in the number of unemployed individuals from 13.6 million to 12.6 million, partially offset by a decline in the size of the labor force of 700,000 workers.
-However, the current unemployment rate is still more than twice the rate that existed before the pandemic began.
+The decline in the unemployment rate from September to October results from a decrease in the number of unemployed individuals from 12.6 million to 11.1 million, in addition to an increase in the size of the labor force from 160 million to 161 million workers.
+However, the current unemployment rate is still almost double the rate that existed before the pandemic began.

-Job gains in September were largely driven by two industry sectors: leisure and hospitality; and trade, transportation, and utilities.
-The largest decline was in government employment, primarily because of declines in education jobs in state and local government.
+Job gains in September were driven by three industry sectors: leisure and hospitality; professional and business services; and trade, transportation, and utilities.
+The largest decline was in government employment, which occurred due to declines in temporary Census workers at the federal level and declines in the numbers of education jobs at the state and local levels.

 Despite the improvement in the reported rate of unemployment, a large number of workers continue to file for unemployment compensation.
-In the week that ended on September 26, there were 837,000 new claims (such data are released on a weekly basis).
-However, claims are down considerably from late March and early April, when they were near 7 million for two consecutive weeks.
+In the week that ended on October 31, there were 751,000 new claims (such data are released on a weekly basis).
+That continues the trend of the past 10 weeks, during which claims have hovered between 750,000 and 900,000 per week.

 Standard unemployment rates do not fully account for the negative effects that the coronavirus pandemic is having on the labor market.
-After adding the workers who have stopped looking for work during the past four weeks, the overall unemployment rate increases from 7.9 percent to 8.2 percent.
-Adding the 6 million people that are working part time despite desiring full-time work brings the rate to 12.8 percent.
-In other words, one-eighth of American workers are currently affected by the ongoing downturn in the labor market, and not all of those individuals are captured by the headline unemployment rate of 7.9 percent.
+After adding the workers who have stopped looking for work during the past four weeks, the overall unemployment rate increases from 6.9 percent to 8.0 percent.
+Adding the 6.7 million people that are working part time despite desiring full-time work brings the rate to 12.1 percent.
+In other words, about one-eighth of American workers are currently affected by the ongoing downturn in the labor market, and not all of those individuals are captured by the headline unemployment rate of 6.9 percent.

 As the economy struggles and many people remain out of work, the federal budget will be affected in a number of ways.
 Income and payroll tax receipts will be at lower levels because fewer people are working.
 Also, payments for unemployment insurance and other safety net programs will remain relatively high, especially if lawmakers enact a continuation of certain additional unemployment benefits that expired on July 31.
-Legislation to provide relief to individuals and businesses from the pandemic has added more than $2 trillion to the deficit this year.
+Legislation to provide relief to individuals and businesses from the pandemic added more than $2 trillion to the deficit in fiscal year 2020 and is projected to add about $600 billion in 2021.
 However, there is no reasonable alternative — providing assistance to individuals who lose their jobs, especially during a global health crisis, can save the economy from suffering even further damage.